Sensor City is a collaboration between the University of Liverpool and Liverpool John Moores University and is a flagship University Enterprise Zone.

 Sensor City provides an ideal arena for partners and sponsors looking to raise their company profile, meet potential clients, and benefit from intelligence provided by Sensor City’s customers.

-We are seeking partners who recognise the potential for sensor technologies and want to collaborate with us in fostering and supporting the sensor community.
-In return we can provide exclusive event opportunities, client referrals, and early insight into the latest sensor technologies.
+We are seeking partners who recognise the potential for sensor technology and who want to collaborate with us in fostering and supporting the sensor and Internet of Things community.
+In return we can provide exclusive event opportunities, client referrals and early insight into the latest sensor technologies.

 Current Partners include Altium, Solidworks, Microsoft, Amazon Web Services, Unilever and EDF Energy.